trek-view/basecamp/_posts/2021-10-08-calculating-velocity-between-two-sequence-photos.md

 Note, this calculation can result in a negative output.
 North and East are positive directions.
 If you travel West/South, in terms of an East/North vector, you will be traveling in both a negative East/North velocity.

-If I drive from home to work (defining my positive direction), then my velocity is positive if I go to work, but negative when I go home from work.
+To illustrate the point; If I drive from home to work (defining my positive direction), then my velocity is positive if I go to work, but negative when I go home from work.
 It is all about direction seen from how I defined my positive axis.

 <img class="img-fluid" src="/assets/images/blog/2021-10-08/velocity-east-north-negative-example.jpg
 " alt="Example negative Velocity East North" title="Example negative Velocity East North" />